JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 - Armor and Health numbers on screen **DONE**
 - Player can move across the whole map **DONE**
 - Differentiate between Game and Viewport
-- Enemies fire AT player or in-line with their formation, not randomly
-- Slow down mouse movement
 - Fix mouse movement top of screen
-- offsetX and offsetY for targeting fire with mouse
 - Convert to OOP **DONE**
 - Shields recharge **DONE**
 - Need Victory screen